dp-by-dt/C-Connect/project_document.md

     Some texts and options are not clear properly.
 Especially all the text we type on any input box (like the login, search option etc.)
     The text on flash message is not visible in dark mode

-18. Errors:
+18. Errors: (✅ All Solved)
-    Edit profile: `profile` not defined
+    Edit profile: `profile` not defined (✅corrected)
-    Cancalling request: not enough values to unpack (expected 3, got 2) - but get's cancelled later
+    Cancalling request: not enough values to unpack (expected 3, got 2) - but get's cancelled later (✅corrected)